SabrinaHuajy/Project-2/README.md

 MAP pin pointing location

 ## Languages & Dependencies
-Inquirer 6.5.3
+* Inquirer 6.5.3
-Bootstrap 5.2
+* Bootstrap 5.2
-Jest 5.16
+* Jest 5.16
-React 13.3
+* React 13.3
-React-leaflet 4.2.1
+* React-leaflet 4.2.1
-React- router-dom 6.9
+* React- router-dom 6.9

 ## How to Use This Application:
 API:
-react-leaflet
+* React-leaflet
-geoDB cities
+* GeoDB cities
-oepnweather
+* Openweather
 libraries:
-react-accessible-accordion
+* react-accessible-accordion
-react-select-async-paginate
+* react-select-async-paginate
-jest-dom
+* jest-dom
-tailwind
+* tailwind

 The site is deployed using Netlify.